IkorJefocur/ymodules/README.md

   1. Asynchronous require for modules
   2. Asynchronous provide for modules
   3. Extending and redefining a module
+  4. Creating multiple instances of a module with different dependencies

 #### Why not CommonJS?
-See #1, #2 and #3 in the list of requirements.
+See #1, #2, #3 and #4 in the list of requirements.

 #### Why not AMD?
-See #2 and #3 in the list of requirements.
+See #2, #3 and #4 in the list of requirements.

 API spec
 ----------------